iamkhushbajwa/RockPaperScissors/README.md

 brew install v8
 ```

-It might take a while to download & compile.
 Test everything's working by running the `v8` command in your shell - you should see something like:

 ```bash
 > V8 version 3.15.11 [sample shell]